d-kavinraja/Implementation-of-CPU-scheduling/README.md

 6. Display the Gantt Chart header.

-7. Enter the main scheduling loop that continues until all processes have completed execution (completed equals n).

-8. Inside the loop, find the highest priority process that has arrived (arrival_time <= time) and has remaining burst time (remaining_time > 0).

-9. If a process with the highest priority is found, execute it for 1 unit of time by decrementing its remaining_time and updating the Gantt Chart.

-10. If the process has completed its execution (remaining_time becomes 0), increment the completed process count.

-11. If no process is available to run at the current time, display a message indicating that no process is running at that time.

-12. Repeat the loop until all processes are completed.

-13. Display the scheduling results, including the Gantt Chart, process ID, and execution time for each process.
+7. Display the scheduling results, including the Gantt Chart, process ID, and execution time for each process.

 ## PROGRAM: